xapian/xapian-docsprint/concepts/indexing/databases.rst

 database when the physical database location may vary; for example, because a new database is being built nightly, and is named according to the date on which it was built.

+.. todo:: document format, or link to documentation of it

+.. todo:: allows atomic switching between databases

+.. todo:: provides a way to have pre-canned sets of databases to search

+.. todo:: uses e.g. keeping latest changes in a small DB you merge periodically

 In-memory databases
 -------------------